mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/install/air-gapped/catalog/index.md

 ## Prerequisites

-1. `git` needs to be installed in the local environment (from where a connection to air-gapped cluster can be established)
+1. Install `git` in the local environment (from where a connection to air-gapped cluster is established).

 ## Host external repository on Gitea